 First of all, RECORD YOUR BICYCLE’S SERIAL NUMBER.
 Keep these numbers in a safe place because it is virtually impossible for law enforcement officers to return your bicycle to you even if it is recovered if officers are not provided with the serial numbers.
 This can be done on the Property Inventory Sheet (see the right column for the link).

 Oftentimes, the metal plate with the bicycle’s serial number on it is removed when a bicycle is stolen.
 It is a good idea to purchase an engraving tool and YOUR DRIVER’S LICENSE NUMBER SHOULD BE ENGRAVED INTO THE FRAME OF THE BICYCLE.
 This can be used as a secondary identification number and will allow officers to return your bicycle to you if it is recovered.
 Please do not use your social security number to identify your bicycle.

 Second of all, KEEP YOUR BICYCLE CHAINED UP AT ALL TIMES.
 This includes when it is parked at your house or in your backyard.
 College campuses and workplaces are also common theft locations.
-There are a number of different types of bicycle chain locks but “it is recommended that cyclists use two locks of different types because this will defend the secured bicycle against multiple perpetrator techniques.”2 Bicycle locks must be disengaged using several possible methods in order for a thief to take a chained bike.
+There are a number of different types of bicycles chain locks but “it is recommended that cyclists use two locks of different types because this will defend the secured bicycle against multiple perpetrator techniques”.2 Bicycle locks must be disengaged using several possible methods in order for a theft to take a chained bike.
 This can be done via striking, levering, or cutting the chain and/or lock.
 “Some robust locks are sold with an insurance guarantee for the bicycle they secure.
-The user must register the bike for the insurance to be valid.”3 Secure your bicycle to the item you are locking it to by the frame and not the tire.
+The user must register the bike for the insurance to be valid.”2 Secure your bicycle to the item you are locking it to by the frame and not the tire.

-Bicycle thefts occur for a variety of reasons.
+Bicycles thefts occur for a variety of reasons.
 Bicycles are easy to hide and therefore make attractive getaway vehicles if needed.
 They are also relatively easy to steal and require few tools to do so.
 With the current concerns about the economy, more and more citizens are obtaining bicycles for transportation purposes, thereby providing criminals with more opportunities for theft and a large need for bicycle parts and bicycles themselves.
-“In addition, poor locking practices by cyclists ensure a constant supply of available targets.”4 Finally, many thieves steal a bike simply because they want one.
+“In addition, poor locking practices by cyclists ensure a constant supply of available targets.”1 Finally, many thieves steal a bike simply because they want one.
 Mountain bikes or BMXs are twice as likely to be taken as other “ordinary” bicycles.